kubernetes-sigs/lws/site/content/en/docs/concepts/disaggregatedset/placement-policy/_index.md

    Injected so that pods matching the parent DisaggregatedSet with a *different* slice index (or any DisaggregatedSet for `ExclusiveTopology`) cannot land in the same domain.
 3. **Hardware Agnostic:**
    The `topology` field uses standard Kubernetes node labels (e.g., `topology.kubernetes.io/rack`, `cloud.google.com/gke-placement-group`, `topology.kubernetes.io/zone`), making the placement policy fully portable across GPU, TPU, and CPU clusters.
+4. **Rollout Semantics:**
+   Affinity rules are injected when child LeaderWorkerSets are created.
+Changing `placementPolicy` on an active DisaggregatedSet takes effect on the next rollout.